ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Counters until notable dates:

-Days until the new Zelda game releases: 29
+Days until the new Zelda game releases: 26

-Days until I get unbanned from commenting in GD: 55<x<359
+Days until I get unbanned from commenting in GD: 52<x<356

-Days until Halloween: 64
+Days until Halloween: 61

-Days until Kamala Harris wins: nice
+Days until Kamala Harris wins: 66

-Days until Thanksgiving: 92
+Days until Thanksgiving: 89

-Days until Christmas: Awesome119
+Days until Christmas: 116

-Days until 2025: 126
+Days until 2025: 123

-Days until I become old enough to have sex in Denmark: 213
+Days until I become old enough to have sex in Denmark: 210

-Days until I get unbanned from both Scratch and (maybe) HTS: 215
+Days until I get unbanned from both Scratch and (maybe) HTS: 212

-Days until I become old enough to drive: 578
+Days until I become old enough to drive: 575

-Days until I turn 17: 943
+Days until I turn 17: 940

-Days until I become an adult: 1309
+Days until I become an adult: 1306

-Days until I graduate high school: 1375
+Days until I graduate high school: 1372

-Days until the end of the 2020s: 1952
+Days until the end of the 2020s: 1949

 I plan to start modding Cookie Clicker (I actually suck ass at JS, but I am good at pattern recognition which I could prob use to add new upgrades and achievements and shit like that)